simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/docstring_util.md

 **[Raises]**

-- ValueError: If an invalid target type is provided.
+- ValueError: If a provided argument is an invalid target's type.

 ## `_get_value_name_and_type_from_line` function docstring